What's the difference between a CPM and a CNM?

 What can you do for the pain of natural childbirth?

 Labor and birth are intense experiences.
 However, our bodies are designed for the process.
 Being able to move freely, eat, drink, and rest helps you work with your body and make the process more manageable.
-Giving birth at home or in the birth center allows these things to take place.
+Giving birth in the birth center allows these things to take place.
 In addition, we highly recommend laboring in water – either in a shower, tub or labor/birth pool.
 The warm water helps you to rest and relax – we call it a Midwife’s Epidural (see waterbirth).
 At the birth center, you also have the option of nitrous oxide or laughing gas, as a tool to help you through labor – it doesn’t take the pain away like an epidural but can certainly “take the edge off.”

 In addition, we highly recommend the services of a professional labor support person (also called a doula).
 The support of a doula is an invaluable addition to the birth team.
 They can help with positioning, massage and counterpressure techniques, emotional support, and support of your partner which are all things that can make your labor much easier, and often make it faster.
 While your midwives and birth assistants must be primarily focused on safety for you and the baby, the doula’s sole focus can be on you and your partner’s comfort both physically and emotionally.